PietJanHein/mpv/README.md

 - go to another chapter in a video (YouTube)
 - go to another video in a playslit (by opening a playlist-link from YouTube) in mpv

+Read the scriptfiles to understand how it works and in some cases what the hotkeys are.
+Usually functionally can be added to mpv by simply adding a file to the scripts-directory in ~/.config/mpv/
 Pause with RMB because the LMB was required for the 2nd and 3rd script.

+All the hotkeys are in the input file.
+The defaults are hashtagged by the developer, you can change it by simply removing the # and changing the button.
+Scripts can interfere with the hotkeys which you set.

 Basic hotkeys:
 - pause: space/RMB/k